JayBeest/SugahFinder/README.md

 ## Thank you

 Thank you so much (Dankjewel!
 Danke schön!
-Merci beaucoup!) for visiting the project and we do hope that you'll join our effort to join sweet-tooths with their favorite sugah.
+Merci beaucoup!) for visiting the project and we do hope that you'll join our effort to join sweet-teeth with their favorite sugah.

 [link_Arthur]: https://profile.intra.42.fr/users/abeznik
 [Link_Rutger]: https://profile.intra.42.fr/users/rcappend